 A neurological condition that causes an uncontrollable urge to shake your legs, restless leg syndrome (RLS) can seriously impact sleep quality.
 Research has suggested that using CBD before bed can reduce the abnormal nerve firings that cause involuntary muscle twitching.

-In one study of patients suffering with RLS, an incredible 84% of those who tried CBD to treat it found that it calmed the more immediate symptoms of the condition.
+In one study of patients suffering from RLS, an incredible 84% of those who tried CBD to treat it found that it calmed the more immediate symptoms of the condition.

 4. Promotes a healthier circadian rhythm